Solly5310/WordSequenceGenerator/README.md

 * Finally we free the dynamic memory usage of the Graph data type through the freeGraph function

 ## Notes:
-* A Makefile was utilised so that instant compilation each file and there respective of dependencies occur
+* A Makefile was utilised so that instant compilation of each file and there respective of dependencies occur